How I built an invisible executive studio

 The bigger idea

 Everyone building studios right now is trying to make them more impressive.
 More screens, more lights, more equipment.
-I'm trying to make them disappear.
+I think AI should make the apparaturs disappear.

 Out here reinventing the rules and making content the hero for executives.